bookiza/bookiza.old.docs/_posts/2018-07-26-requirements.md

 categories: bookiza system requirements specs
 ---

-You'll require a desktop with at least the following configuration:
+Bookiza@v1.0.0+pre-release candidates require desktop with the following minimum configuration:

-### Operating Systems:

-Bookiza works on a machine with any operating system.
-The only requirement is to have access to shell environment or the terminal application.

-- MacOS
-- Linux
-- Windows

-Users on Windows will also need to install a unixy-style shell interface like [Powershell](https://technet.microsoft.com/en-us/library/hh847837.aspx), [Babun](http://babun.github.io/), [Cmnder](https://github.com/cmderdev/cmder) or [Cygwin](https://www.cygwin.com/).
-Mac & linux have what is called the `terminal` app or the bash or the shell.

 ### Memory
-Minimum 2G RAM
+Minimum 2Gb RAM but 4Gb or higher is recommended.

 ### Browser
-Google Chrome, Mozilla Firefox, Apple Safari or MS Edge.
-Having older versions of IE alongside is also recommended for *testing*.
+Latest Google Chrome or Mozilla Firefox or Brave or Apple Safari.
+Having older versions of IE alongside is recommended for *testing*.

+### Operating System

+Any.
+Bookiza is compatible with the following operating systems:

+- MacOS Mojave, Sierra, High Sierra etc.
+- Linux (Ubuntu / FreeBSD and other distributions)
+- Windows 10

+### Terminal

+Access to shell environment or the terminal application.

+Users on Windows may need to install a unixy-style shell interface like [Powershell](https://technet.microsoft.com/en-us/library/hh847837.aspx), [Babun](http://babun.github.io/), [Cmnder](https://github.com/cmderdev/cmder) or [Cygwin](https://www.cygwin.com/).
+Mac & linux have what is called the `terminal` app or the bash or the shell.